-The Kodiak and GMC Topkick 3500-7500 series trucks use a liquid propane injection (LPI) fuel system developed by Italian propane engineering company, ICOM, in conjunction with CleanFUEL USA.
-GM supplies the engines compatible with gaseous fuels and the vehicle bodies.
-The ICOM-developed system is installed, the vehicle control module (VCM) is reprogrammed, and the truck is shipped to the dealer for buyer pickup.
+The Kodiak and GMC Topkick 3500-7500 series trucks use a liquid propane injection (LPI) fuel system developed by the Italian propane engineering company, ICOM, in conjunction with CleanFUEL USA.
+GM supplies engines compatible with gaseous fuels and vehicle bodies.
+The ICOM-developed system is installed, the vehicle control module (VCM) is reprogrammed, and the truck is shipped to the dealer for buyer pick up.

 The LPI system used in the vehicles replaces the gasoline fuel tank, fuel pump, and fuel injector rails with a pressurized system that delivers propane to the engine ports as a liquid.
-To operate in the trucks, the engine’s VCM is reprogrammed to run on liquid propane instead of gasoline.
+The engine’s VCM is reprogrammed to run on liquid propane instead of gasoline to operate in the trucks.
 The LPI system controls fuel mixing and keeps the propane from vaporizing before injection.

 Responding to Demand

 In 2004, according to the CleanFUEL USA Web site, they responded to a demand by medium-duty truck and bus operators for a propane engine alternative.
 In conjunction with ICOM of Cisterna, Italy, the company developed an LPI system using its proprietary JTG-Common Rail technology for the GM 8100 Vortec engine.
 Based on European technology with more than 27,000 systems already in use, the LPI system delivers propane to the cylinders in liquid form, resulting in improved fuel economy and superior performance with lower emissions.
 The emissions meet estimated EPA requirements through the 2009 production year for both EPA 49 State and the California Air Resource Board (CARB) certification.